jagchat/web-ui/vue-js/05-vuex/04-router, vuex, ajax, master, detail/README.md

 # app01

-> Loading from a REST service using vuex store and axios,
+> Demonstrates master-detail app using a REST service
-> demonstrates "loading..",
+> demonstrates "loading.." using vuex store,
-> demonstrates vuex getters, mutations, actions,
+> local component data (not using store),
-> actions using axios
+> REST service communication using axios,
 > styling using bootstrap/bootstrap-vue